Proposal status: Closed

 We expect the detailed design work to begin in the next few months with construction due to start mid-to-late 2022, depending on the completion of the detailed design.
 We will be in touch with local residents and businesses prior to any construction taking place.

 Thank you for helping us make better decisions for your neighbourhood, informed by your local knowledge.
-A summary of your feedback and our responses to community questions is below.
-Thank you for helping us make better decisions for your neighbourhood, informed by your local knowledge.
 The majority of respondents were either supportive of this proposal or requested minor changes.
-A summary of the additional comments and queries we received, and our responses to them, are below.
+Here is a summary of your feedback and our responses to community questions.

 Raised Zebra Crossing